chisty/asp.net-web-api-articles/message-handlers-and-filters.md

 ### How it works

 In Web API, **DelegatingHandler** is used to process **HttpRequestMessage** & **HttpResponseMessage** and invoke another **DelegatingHandler**.
 It is an abstraction which already knows how to work in a pipeline. **DelegatingHandler** is a derived class from **HttpMessageHandler** and has a property of **InnerHandler**.
 All these custom handlers are chained together using the **InnerHandler** property.
-Every **InnerHandler** is assigned to another outside message handler and the last message handlerís **InnerHandler** has to be assigned with the **HttpControllerDispatcher**, to create a valid **ApiController**.
-If we donít assign the last handler to **HttpControllerDispatcher**, the pipeline will not work and exception will be created at runtime saying that **InnerHandler** property of the last message handler is null or is not set.
+Every **InnerHandler** is assigned to another outside message handler and the last message handler‚Äôs **InnerHandler** has to be assigned with the **HttpControllerDispatcher**, to create a valid **ApiController**.
+If we don‚Äôt assign the last handler to **HttpControllerDispatcher**, the pipeline will not work and exception will be created at runtime saying that **InnerHandler** property of the last message handler is null or is not set.

 In the next section, we will discuss about custom message handlers and its implementation.

 ## Creating Custom Message handlers

 Sometimes customization is necessary.
 And custom message handler gives the opportunity to perform our custom logic at the level of Http messages rather than controller actions.
-Custom message handler might be useful in some cases, like ñ
+Custom message handler might be useful in some cases, like ‚Äì
 *	Log each and every request.
 *	Monitor each request, protocol version, type etc.
 *	Modify request headers, add response headers.